 New Home Insulation

 Applying insulation to newly constructed homes is nearly identical to retro-fitting homes.
 The only difference is that our contractors are able to work more freely given the fact that there is no furniture, drywall or other personal property hindering our access.
 The same materials used to retro-fit a home are identical for new homes.
 For hard to reach areas, blown insulation may be the preferred mode of application.
 However, for newly constructed homes, this is not an issue.
 There are several options available, all with varying life-spans and R-values.
-San Angelo Insulation is the best in the business.
+Midland Insulation is the best in the business.
 We’d be happy to explore all the options available to you.

 Given the direction that our world is heading in, more and more people are concerned with their environmental footprint.
 Denim gives you the opportunity to insulate your home with 100% recycled material.
 Most cotton insulation is derived from discarded scraps from denim factories.
 The remaining 30% is comprised of raw cotton, a completely renewable resource.
 The R-value of fiberglass and denim is roughly the same, measuring at 3.2 to 3.7 per inch of thickness.
 Although the R-value is approximately the same, you can expect to pay 15-20% more for cotton.
 The life span is of cotton insulation is roughly 80 to 100 years.